 - You will spend around the same amount of time and effort studying for it;

 - You will offer safer, more resourceful patient care.

 What do you need for the program?

 The requirements for LPN to BSN tracks notably differ depending on the school, state, and type of program.
-But here are some general pointers for criteria you need to fulfil in order to be considered for admission: an LPN license, proof of at least 1 year of employment as an LPN (a minimum of 1,000 hours in either long-term care or acute care), a cumulative GPA of 2.0 on a scale of 4.0, a total of up to 70 non-nursing credit hours and passing scores on a variety of entrance tests such as the NLN Acceleration Challenge Entrance Exams.
+Here are some general pointers for criteria you need to fulfil to be considered for admission: an LPN license, proof of at least one year of employment as an LPN (a minimum of 1,000 hours in either long-term care or acute care), a cumulative GPA of 2.0 on a scale of 4.0, a total of up to 70 non-nursing credit hours and passing scores on a variety of entrance tests such as the NLN Acceleration Challenge Entrance Exams.

 When it comes to prerequisites, most schools will require you to complete a minimum of 60 credit hours of coursework and at least 30 semester hours of prerequisites.
 To be eligible, you also need a grade of C or higher for all of the latter (including electives).
-Here are the main classes you need to attend to be considered for admission: microbiology, English composition, statistics, human anatomy and physiology, nutrition, developmental psychology, history, sociology, general chemistry, human growth and development and cultural anthropology.
+The main classes you need to attend to be considered for admission include: microbiology, English composition, statistics, human anatomy and physiology, nutrition, developmental psychology, history, sociology, general chemistry, human growth and development and cultural anthropology.

 For your application process you will need to submit official transcripts, proof of your previous work as an LPN, a personal statement in which you declare and explain the motivation behind your academic or professional goals and path, as well as two or three letters of reference from teachers, colleagues or previous employers.